AkshatSh/DPD/docs/blog_4.md

 #### Weighted Training

 This experiment introduces the first noisy set, however during training it may not make sense that training on a noisy label is weighted the same, so for the noisy set I multiplied the loss for a noisy instance by some episilon.
+Where the intuition would be that the learning rate would be lower by a factor of epsilion for the noisy set since we are not as confident about the labels provided by it.

-Where I varied epsilon to be in `[1, 0.1, 0.01, 0.001, 0]`.
+The epsilon was tested in the range `[1, 0.1, 0.01, 0.001, 0]`.
 Where `1` signifies the noisy set and gold set are weighted the same, `0` should ideally ignore the noisy set as a sanity check this should be the same as the `Active Learning with Random Sampling` method described above.

 #### Experiment Results